MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/system-browser-settings.md

  To link posts to [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)], add social profiles, engage on social posts, and create certain types of search rules, your browser needs to open new windows automatically.
 This may trigger your browser’s pop-up blocker.

 > [!TIP]
->  We recommend that you add the URL of your [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solution to the list of trusted sites and allow pop-ups.
+>  We recommend that you add the URL of your [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] solution to the list of trusted sites and allow pop-ups.

  Many browsers allow you to choose how new tabs or pages open by default when a pop-up is encountered.
 Some of the features may not work if your browser is set to open pop-ups in a new tab.